pluracoin/PluraCoin/README.md

 ./pluracoind
 ````

-Wait for sync and you're done !
+Wait for blockchain sync and you're done !

 More info about daemon, wallet and simplewallet can be found in Wiki https://github.com/pluracoin/PluraCoin/wiki